linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 23 - Futures Swaps and Risk Management.md

 To hedge this risk, you could sell stock index futures.
 When your portfolio falls in value along with declines in the broad market, the futures contract will provide an offsetting profit.

 The sensitivity of a futures contract to market movements is easy to determine.
-With its contract multiplier of  \$50, the profit on the S&P 500 futures contract varies by\$ 5,000 for every 100-point swing in the index.
+With its contract multiplier of  \$50, the profit on the S&P 500 futures contract varies by \$5,000 for every 100-point swing in the index.
 Therefore, to hedge your market exposure for two months, you could calculate the hedge ratio as follows:

 $$